2014-2015 SPRING TERM

 3.3.
 Modes of sediment transport

-LOCAL SCOUR AROUND BRIDGE PIERS AND ABUTMENTS(14 hrs)
+4. MECHANISM OF LOCAL SCOUR AROUND BRIDGE PIERS/ABUTMENTS (15 hrs)

 4.1.Vortex systems around bridge piers